1.1 DIVERSIFIED INTERIOR DESIGN EXPERIENCE:

 - Expiration of certification and renewal of unexpired certification.

 - All Certificates issued under Chapter 3.9 of the Business and Professions Code shall expire twenty-four (24) months after the issue date.
 Certification shall remain in full force and effect until revoked or suspended for cause, or until expiration, and shall be renewable every two (2) years.
-To renew an unexpired certificate, the Certified Interior Designer shall, on or before the expiration date of the certification, apply for renewal on a form prescribed by CCIDC and pay the renewal fee.
+To renew an unexpired certificate, the Certified Interior Designer shall, on or before the expiration date of the certification, complete 10-Hours of Continuing education and pay the renewal fee.

 - Renewal of expired certification.